hkim07/extract_misinformation_candidate_tweets/README.md

 **Assume that we are interested in identifying misinformation about COVID-19 and antibiotics**

-1) Run `crawl.py` to download public tweets that satisfying a query comprising context-specific keywords by using the `twint` library.
+1) Run `crawl.py` to download public tweets that satisfying a query comprising context-specific keywords.
 - Credit: jomorrcode - https://github.com/twintproject/twint/issues/604
 - I put the code written by jomorrcode as `crawl.py`
     * You should change query, start date, and end date, depending on your interest.